 - You may hear them scurrying about inside walls, especially at night.

-- You may see piles of sawdust, or frass, under the house, that workers have bulldozed from their nests.
-(Unlike termites, carpenter ants do not eat the wood they tunnel into, so they have to get rid of the wood debris by piling it outside the openings to their tunnels or nests.)
+- You may see piles of sawdust, or frass, under the house that workers have bulldozed from their nests.
+(Unlike termites, carpenter ants do not eat the wood they tunnel into, so they get rid of the wood debris by piling it outside the openings to their tunnels or nests.)

 If you have determined that you do, indeed, have a carpenter ant infestation in your home, it's time to take action:

 - Treat outdoor nests by spraying a pyrethrin aerosol directly into the nest for at least 10 seconds.
-If a nest is within a wall void, drill a 1/8" hole and spray the same pyrethrin product through an injection straw.
-If you prefer a less-toxic treatment, you can "puff" diatomaceous earth or silica gel into outside nests.
-The applicator should wear a dust mask to avoid inhalation of the product.
+If a nest is within a wall void, drill a 1/8-inch hole and spray the same pyrethrin product through an injection straw.
+If you prefer a less-toxic treatment, you can "puff" diatomaceous earth or silica gel into outside nests; be sure to wear a dust mask to avoid inhaling the product.

 Now that you have eliminated the carpenter ants, the next step is keeping out new populations:

-- Seal all cracks on the home's exterior including utility service entrances.
+- Seal all cracks and gaps on the home's exterior, including pipe and other wall penetrations.

 - Dry up leaks outside and inside the home and repair or replace any moisture-damaged wood.